-Rather than starting your own business, you can purchase an established successful business franchise.
+Rather than starting your own business, you can buy an established business franchise.
 Buying a franchise has it’s advantages and disadvantages, but it is at least a path to self employment.
 Before you invest, make sure you do a lot of investigating and preparation.

 - what the nature of the business is